 Your administrator Components are also used in the administrator area of your website.

 In addition to the ones listed here, there are components in the administrator that do not have direct front end displays, but do help shape your site.

-The most important ones for most users are:
+The most important Components for most users are:

 - Media Manager;